Goldman, Citi among banks curbing Italy trips over coronavirus fears - sources

 Bankers working on sensitive deals were told to seek special permission from top management if they still wanted to fly into Milan, Bologna or other northern Italian towns, the sources said.

-Goldman said its travel restrictions applied to Italy’s Lombardy and Veneto regions, as well as to South Korea.
+Goldman said its travel restrictions applied to Italy’s Lombardy and Veneto regions, and South Korea.
 It also advised staff against travel to, from and within the rest of Italy.

-Both JPMorgan and Goldman Sachs told staff across Europe, the Middle East and Africa that they needed to isolate themselves and stay away from the office for at least 14 days if they had recently returned from northern Italy.
+Those who recently visited affected areas were told to isolate themselves and stay away from the office for at least 14 days.

-JPMorgan stressed that regardless of any flu symptoms people who had recently visited Italy’s most impacted municipalities would need to follow a 14-day quarantine.

 Japanese bank Nomura was first to adopt a rigorous approach by restricting client visits to all countries with coronavirus cases, including France, one of the sources said.